-Interested in joining a community for Shabbat but don’t have a place to go?
+Interested in joining a community for Shabbat, but don’t have a place to go?
 Want to meet new people?
 Shabbat Clusters create community by gathering people by their interests and neighborhoods to eat and celebrate Jewish life together.
-In the past 19 years, thousands of young adults have participated in a Shabbat Cluster and during our Spring 2019 season 475 young professionals registered.
+Over 20 years of Shabbat Clusters, thousands of young adults have participated.
+Our spring 2020 session saw a record 475 participants!